maczikasz/cu-thor/etc/docs/Design.md

 * ExecuteCommand: Starts a command with limited resources in its own namespace with the supplied arguments
 * StopExecution : Stop a certain execution, issues a SIGTERM than after a configured amount of seconds issues a SIGKILL
-* ListExecutions: List all the executions the connected client has rights to
+* ListAllExecutions: List all the executions the connected client has rights to
 * GetExecution: Gets metadata about a certain execution defined by an execution ID
 * GetOutStream: Get a stream of standard output (stdout & stderr) of a certain execution